Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Versions

+### v2.1.1
+- Fixed
+  - Install scripts: trying to make it even easier with as little interaction as possible

 ### v2.1.0
 - Added
   - Customization Page: Added customization page that will be used to customize the overall look of the dash.